THE ELECTORAL

 • Political Science

-We seek to create a practical framework for predicting consequences of reform and build a foundation to optimize reform in each state.
+We seek to create a framework to predict consequences of reform, show citizens where they have power, and build a foundation for reform in every state.